 2. Carlson BRx7 RTK GNSS Receiver

-The manufacturer designs the BRx7 GPS land survey equipment for teams working in different conditions, like steel and trees.
+The manufacturer designs the BRx7 GPS land survey equipment for teams working in various conditions, such as steel and trees.
 It combines strong multi-constellation tracking with Carlson’s workflow tools.
 SureFix delivers clean vectors even when satellites drop, and the 12-hour battery set swaps fast if your day runs long.

 The BRx7 is not a lightweight rover.
-However, it is perfect for tough sites where downtime costs a lot.
-It gives up some weight for reliable uptime and strong data integrity.
+However, it is perfect for tough sites where downtime is costly.
+It gives up some weight in favor of reliable uptime and strong data integrity.

 Pros